 We know also that the Albigenses, just as the Waldenses, believed in the one and triune God: the Creator of the universe; Jesus Christ, the Son of God; and an active, personal Holy Spirit.
 Both taught that humanity was sinful and corrupt, and that sin puts man in contact with devils.
 But by his work, Christ provided for cleansing from sins and assured an eternal future to his own in his eternal kingdom.
 Both groups believed that the people of God live as exiles.
 This present world, "placed under the reign of evil," should not be confused with the kingdom of God.
-When the Lord Jesus Christ will come in his glory, he will establish his kingdom and destroy the "Powerful-One-inevil,'' ''from whom stem all evils.''53 did their actions.
+When the Lord Jesus Christ will come in his glory, he will establish his kingdom and destroy the "Powerful-One-inevil," "from whom stem all evils."53

+The chief articles of faith of the Albigenses paralleled those of the Waldenses.
+So also did their actions.
 Both groups demonstrated their evangelistic spirit by translating the gospel into their native tongues.
 The Albigenses, like the Waldenses, preached poverty.
 For both the true faithful ones of Christ are those who follow his example by renouncing both worldly power and possessions.